mikalai-hryb/notes/terraform.md

 ### What is a resource block body?

-The content between {} is called resourbe block body or block body.
+The content between {} is called resource block body or block body.

 ### What is a resource identifier?

-A resource type and a resource name form a resource identifier(ID) separated by a peried in the format `resource_type.resource_name`.
+A resource type and a resource name form a resource identifier(ID) separated by a period in the format `resource_type.resource_name`.
 The resource identifier must be unique within a workspace.
-The resouce identifier is not the same as resource id attribute.
+The resource identifier is not the same as resource id attribute.

 ### What types of properties does a resource have?